HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 | -------------------- | ------------------ | -------------------- | ----------------------------- |
 | 30,000 users         | 200                | 25,000               |    80                         |

-For more information about the setup of test data, refer to the following test data:
+For more information about the setup of test data, refer to the following test pages:

 - [WCM default test data](./index.md#wcm-default-test-data)
 - [DAM default test data](./index.md#dam-default-test-data)